nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/setup-node-project.md

 <hr></hr>

 - Make a directory (with project name) and open VScode in it.
-- Make a folder called 'backend' in the root.
-Create file called 'server.js' in the backend folder.
+- Make a folder called 'server' in the root.
+Create file called 'index.js' in the backend folder.
-- Run 'npm init'
+- Run 'npm init' in the server folder
-  - set 'server.js' as entry point
+  - set 'index.js' as entry point
   - this will create a 'package.json' in the root
-- Create a '.gitignore' file in the root and include
+- Create a '.gitignore' file in the root and include (optional)

 <hr></hr>